Share the Road

 Safety and Education Programs Supported by Share the Road License Plate Revenue

-Share the Road license plate revenues, $28 of every license plate purchase or renewal, support a variety of our safety and education programs.
+Your tax-deductible donation–$28 of every license plate purchase or renewal–supports a variety of our safety and education programs.

 These revenues have helped to fund: